Visitors who don’t click don’t convert.

 Timothy Sykes promises to show people how to turn $12,415 into $4,333,000 trading penny stocks.
 And, to participate, you have to “Apply to the challenge,” in anticipation of what’s next.

 Color matters.
-In fact, when you understand the psychology of colors, you’ll be miles ahead of your competitors.
+In fact, when you understand the psychology of colors, you’ll be miles ahead of your competitors and can adjust your background and text colors to entice more conversions.

 Your choice of CTA colors must not overlap or clash with the background.
-The color must not hurt the eyes.
+Neither the background nor font color must not hurt the eyes.
 After all, you want people to click it.

 Colors appeal to human emotions.
 People can and do make decisions based solely on the color scheme used.
-You can use buttonoptimizer.com to create buttons and choose the best color that will suit the overall design of your page.
+You can use buttonoptimizer.com to create buttons and choose the best button color that will suit the overall design of your page.
+Often, text color is neutral.

 Generally, red means danger.
 But, researchers also found that red symbolizes dominance.
 So, think carefully before you decide to use it.

 The question that a lot of people have been asking is “what color converts better?”
 Unbounce declared a while ago that the future of the call-to-action is BOB – the Big Orange Button.
-That’s why you see a lot of landing pages adopting that color.
+That’s why you see a lot of landing pages adopting that orange background with white text color.

 A Small Orange, a domain and web hosting service provider, uses orange throughout their landing page.
 More importantly, the button color is orange.